 6. Running Only Shoes

-Yes having two pairs of running shoes means double the cost…but not really, you were going to need that second pair eventually.
+Yes having two pairs of running shoes means double the cost.
+But not really.
+You were going to need that second pair eventually.
 You’re just doubling up now, instead of later.

-SOOO to extend the life of either your 1 pair or both pairs make sure they are used for running ONLY.
-That’s right, walking or other cross training in your shoes can change your foot pattern in the shoe and of course increase the speed of their retirement party.
+That’s right, walking or other cross training in your shoes can change your foot pattern in the shoe.
+This increases the speed of their retirement party.

 Prolong the life of your running by not wearing them for all your daily activities.
-It’s so easy to grab them on the way out the door, but if you want that pricey pair to last you’ve got to stop.
+It’s so easy to grab them on the way out the door.
+But if you want that pricey pair to last you’ve got to stop.

 Other ways to connect with Amanda